crossplane/crossplane/docs/stacks-guide-aws.md

 * Our provider account, both on the provider side and on the Crossplane side.
 * A Network Configuration for all instances to share.
-* An EKSClusterClass and a RDSInstanceClass with the right configuration to use the mentioned networking setup.
+* An EKSClusterClass and an RDSInstanceClass with the right configuration to use the mentioned networking setup.
 * A namespace for our app resources to reside with default MySQLInstanceClass and KubernetesClusterClass that refer to our EKSClusterClass and